patrickbucher/algorithms/diary.md

    arrays of random elements.
 3. Re-implement Selection Sort in Rust, Erlang, and Clojure.

+I implemented Selection Sort from my pseudo-code solution, and it worked immediately.
+I benchmarked it against insertion sort, and it is roughtly 75% slower than Insertion Sort.

 # 2023-08-06 (Su)

 I'm now using vectors for the helper functions in the Clojure sorting module,